oroinc/documentation/commerce/configuration_guide/index.rst

 Oro Configuration Guide will walk your though all post-install configuration settings of the Oro application.
 In particular, you will learn how to set up general system configuration options, as well as settings specific for OroCommerce, OroCRM, and marketing.

+See a short video on using configuration options and orienting in the configuration guide:

+.. raw:: html

+   <iframe width="560" height="315" src="https://www.youtube.com/embed/BxyzaOXwo0k" frameborder="0" allowfullscreen></iframe>

 Before You Begin
 ----------------